Have You Ever Checked For The Presence Of Mold In Your Home? | Amoils.com

 - Homes with a humidity level of 70% are especially vulnerable.
-You may need to invest in a high quality humidifier.
-A good quality air purification system with an HEPA filter and UV & negative ion technoligies may be the answer for you.
+You may need to invest in a high quality dehumidifier.
+A good quality air purification system with an HEPA filter and UV & negative ion technologies may be the answer for you.

 - Homes that are too warm with poorly lit, stuffy rooms are at high risk.
 Clear out all excess contents, open all the windows and let the sunlight stream in.

 - In your bathroom, open the window when you shower and keep it open as much as possible.
 Do the same when using a clothes drier and make sure it has an anti-humidity vent.